 We always procrastinate when we’ve got something difficult to do- a big project to work on, study, exercise, etc. Compare this to the activities that are easy and hardly cause any emotional or physical pain- eating, watching TV, relaxing, listening to music, and so on.
 We never procrastinate on these things.

 “I had to watch a movie but I procrastinated”, said no one ever.

 Another big reason why we procrastinate on certain tasks is a complete lack of interest in those tasks.
 Studies after studies have shown that college students are the biggest procrastinators.

-The reason is simple- the courses that they study suck and they only take them because some Uncle Tom told them it would make them financially secure.
+The reason is simple- the courses that they study suck and they only take them because some Uncle Fred told them it would make them financially secure.